 Does Southampton provide lunch?

 Yes!
 Southampton provides delicious, balanced lunches as part of our all-inclusive tuition in our modern air-conditioned dining room.
 We offer a main meal, deluxe salad bar, bagels, PB&J sandwiches, and fresh fruit on a daily basis.
 We offer gluten free and vegetarian options for many of our lunches.
 SSDC is not 100% allergen free, but we continue to provide alternatives for those campers with dietary needs.
-Lunch is served family style to the campers by their counselors.
+POLICY UPDATE FOR 2021: Lunch is served family style to the campers by their counselors.
 This summer campers will be asked at AM lineup if they want a sandwich, bagel or salad to be served in individual bag or container with their lunch.
 Campers are also served dessert at the end of each meal, typically an ice cream, popsicle or other tasty treat.
 All lunches are supervised and prepared fresh every day by our own Executive Chefs Brian Bowman, Terence Barge and their team in our state-of-the-art commercial kitchen.

 Are there Special Events at Southampton Summer Day Camp?